William Sitwell

-Life and work
+Early life and education

-Sitwell is the younger son of Francis Trajan Sacheverell Sitwell (1935-2004) and the grandson of writer and critic Sir Sacheverell Sitwell, 6th Baronet.
+Sitwell is the younger son of Francis Trajan Sacheverell Sitwell (1935–2004) and the grandson of writer and critic Sir Sacheverell Sitwell, 6th Baronet.
 He is the great-nephew of writer Sir Osbert Sitwell, 5th Baronet and of poet and critic Dame Edith Sitwell.
-He is the heir presumptive to the Sitwell Baronetcy currently held by his elder brother Sir George Sitwell, 8th Baronet.
+He is the heir presumptive to the Sitwell baronetcy currently held by his elder brother Sir George Sitwell, 8th Baronet.

 He was educated at Eton College and the University of Kent, where he 'wrote a stupid kind of gossip column in the student newspaper.'

+Career

-He is a regular on MasterChef UK as a quarter final judge.
-He sets the brief for one group of quarter finalists and acts as the third judge alongside John Torode and Gregg Wallace.
+Sitwell is a regular on the television series MasterChef UK as a judge, alongside John Torode and Gregg Wallace.

-He has written several internationally successful books on food: Eggs or Anarchy: The Remarkable Story of the Man Tasked with the Impossible: to Feed a Nation at War (2016), A History of Food in 100 Recipes (2017), The Really Quite Good British Cookbook (2017), and The Restaurant: A 2,000-Year History of Dining Out (2020).

-Controversy

 In 2018 freelance journalist Selene Nelson emailed Sitwell, suggesting features on vegan-friendly recipes.
 Sitwell replied "How about a series on killing vegans, one by one.
 Ways to trap them?
 How to interrogate them properly?
 Expose their hypocrisy?
-Force-feed them meat?".

-After Nelson made Sitwell's response public, Sitwell resigned.
+Force-feed them meat?"
+After Nelson made Sitwell's response public, Sitwell resigned as editor of Waitrose Food, the in-house magazine for the Waitrose supermarket.
 The row caused much controversy over free speech and whether making an offensive joke was a sackable offence.
 Sitwell later met Nelson in person to apologise.

-He has since joined The Daily Telegraph as a restaurant critic, and hosts a dining programme with the paper called William Sitwell's Supper Club.
-In April 2020 he appeared as a guest in an episode of the MasterChef TV programme, challenging contestants to produce "a plant-based dish".
+Sitwell later joined The Daily Telegraph as a restaurant critic, and hosts a dining programme with the paper called William Sitwell's Supper Club.
+In April 2020 he appeared as a guest in an episode of MasterChef, challenging contestants to produce "a plant-based dish".

-In 2019 Sitwell wrote in the Daily Telegraph that 104 Restaurant Notting Hill, a restaurant he reviewed, had made threatening calls to him.
-Richard Wilkins, the chef of 104 Restaurant Notting Hill, took umbrage with William’s views in the Telegraph & took Sitwell to the Independent Press Standards Organisation (IPSO), which found that after an investigation, the newspaper accurately reported the situation and did not breach its policies.